SnootyMonkey/Falkland-CMS/doc/models.md

 ## Models

-*base* - a common set of functions common to everything that's stored in FCMS.
+*base* - a common set of functions for everything that's stored in FCMS.
 You won't often use functions of base directly.

+*collection* - a grouping of items to be managed together

 *item* - any resource that's been collected in your repository, often organized into many orthogonal taxonomies.

-*taxonomy* - a means of organizing items into different categories.
+*taxonomy* - a means of organizing items into hierarchical categories.
+??? needed, or just use a category with no parent?

+*category* - a hierarchical organization structure in a taxonomy.

 ## From the REPL